GSA/openacr/docs/CLI.md

 - tests/examples/valid.yaml: Current valid OPAT example (few chapters).
 - tests/examples/invalid-basic.yaml: Very incorrect OPAT example.
 Used for sanity checks.
-- catalog/wcag2-catalog.yaml: Current WCAG 2.0 catalog (few criterias).
+- catalog/wcag2-catalog.yaml: Current WCAG 2.0 catalog (few criteria).
-- tests/examples/invalid-criteria.yaml: Has incorrect criterias (E.g. instead of '1.1.1' it has '100.100.100').
+- tests/examples/invalid-criteria.yaml: Has incorrect criteria (E.g., instead of '1.1.1' it has '100.100.100').
-- tests/examples/invalid-components.yaml: Has incorrect components (E.g. instead of 'web' it has 'website').
+- tests/examples/invalid-components.yaml: Has incorrect components (E.g., instead of 'web' it has 'website').

 ## Schemas

 Located in the 'schema' folder

-- `opat-0.1.0.json`: The OPAT schema.
+- `opat-0.1.0.json` the OPAT schema.
-- `opat-catalog-0.1.0.json`: The OPAT catalog schema.
+- `opat-catalog-0.1.0.json` the OPAT catalog schema.
 Used to create catalogs defining the criteria and components for WCAG 2.0/2.1, 508, EU, and so on.

 ## Notes:

-- If the catalog file is not provided the `validate` command will only check that the YAML file meets the schema defined.
+- If the catalog file is missing the `validate` command will only check that the YAML file meets the schema defined.
 - The catalog file will be also validated that it meets the defined schema (`opat-catalog-0.1.0.json`).